-Our progress this year brings us closer to our ambitious long-term goal: 35 Youth Zones by 2035, supporting 150,000 young people.
+Our progress this year brings us closer to our ambitious long-term goal: 35 Youth Zones by 2035, supporting 150,000 young people, while encouraging and supporting the wider rebuilding of the youth sector.
 There is still much work to be done.
 But with the continued support of our growing family of donors and the dedication of our team, volunteers and partners, I am confident that we can make our vision a reality and continue to transform the lives of young people, one Youth Zone at a time.